fbpx

 Qualification

-UCD Structured Elective in Innovation for Change: Take any three of our modules as electives to gain a UCD Structured Elective in Innovation for Change which will appear on your transcript for employers to see.
+UCD Structured Elective in Innovation for Change: Take any three of our module electives to gain a UCD Structured Elective in Innovation for Change which will appear on your transcript for employers to see.
 N.B.
 Modules taken as options are not counted towards this.

 Explore all available module choices with UCD Innovation Academy below.